cleoold/linearly_varying_binomial_distribution_calcs/README.md

                                             probability additional_prob_of_success, // = 0.02
                                             int threshold_to_activate_addition); // = 50
     ```
+    Note if `additional_prob_of_success` is 0 then it does not make sense as the distribution will fall back to binomial distribution (The current algorithm does not support this, please feel free to implement)

 * The (conditional) probability of success at n given that one fails for n-1 times:
     ```c